 Use as either part of your warm up or as a breakout, this exercise is a high intensity passing challenge.
 Encourage your players to take ownership of this grid and manage the intensity themselves.
 Should create lots of fun

-Who's the defendant number of good better competition?
+Who's the defendant tomorrow?
+Good better competition.
 Are we just going to count last one?
 We'll decide what's going to happen with you the end of the session.
 Yeah, the one who stays in the middle of the longest.
-I'll count the numbers ready go.
+I'll count the numbers really go.
 Oh here in Jake.
 Let's go go go.
-Oh you hit near India Indian?
+Yo, oh, you hit the idea Indian.
 That's for.
-Cameroon go who inject nice woohoo. like at Tyler Now, he's good five.
+Cameroon go and jump nice woohoo like at Tyler Nice coat five.
 That's five.
 Six Eyes on Fire.
 79 come on mate put pressure on him eyes in a video.
 You have people that help you by Sosa Donnelly.
 So you want to push yourself to the Limit because you want to achieve this.
 Defenders back to the cones you guys back to the line and it's just through the hands-free V2.
 Yeah.
 Yeah ready go.
-So, why do you think that didn't work?
-Don't Telegraph play the picture.
-Come on numbers up ready free to go.
-Now I feel like that.
+Okay, so why do you think that didn't work don't Telegraph play the picture.
+Come on numbers up ready free to go nice like that.

 Changing your catch & pass practises is always a good way to add variety into your sessions.
 This practise is not only different but the defenders are putting pressure on the attackers from a variety of angles

 Making good decisions around the contact area is a tricky area to coach, Howard Graham from Harlequins explains some of the key factors in what to coach players when focusing on continuity, beating players and offloading to keep the ball in play

 Adding variety into your sessions keeps players interested as they learn new skills or try to improve key techniques but in a different way.
 Patrick O'Grady from London Irish explain why he uses different sized balls